shakebugs/shake-docs/docs/android/configuration-and-data/disable.md

 </TabItem>
 </Tabs>

-## Enable Shake again
+## Enable
-If, for some reason, you want to enable Shake again, you can do it easily by calling `Shake.setEnabled(true)`.
+If for some reason you want to enable Shake again, you can easily do so by calling `Shake.setEnabled(true)`.